Address: 331 Smith Street (Map)

 Bottom: December 30, 1919, Winnipeg Tribune

-In March 1920 it was announced that architect J H G Russel had been hired to draw up a five storey addition to the hotel, (a further sign of how bullish the original owners were, the building was constructed with such an expansion in mind.)
+Things went so well that in March 1920, architect J H G Russel was hired to draw up a five-storey addition to the hotel (a further sign of how bullish the original owners were, the building was constructed with such an expansion in mind.)
 Carter-Halls-Aldinger returned as the contractor.

 July 9, 1921, Winnipeg Tribune